collinsmezie/Data-Structures-Algorithms---JavaScript/README.md

 # Data-Structures-Algorithms---JavaScript

-This repository is dedicated to solving DSA problems sourced from various platforms like Hackerrank, codechef, leetcode etc.
+This repository is dedicated to solving DSA problems sourced from various platforms like Hackerrank, codechef, and leetcode in javaScript.

-Every file contained in this repository contains a solution to a specific problem with sections such as:
+Each file contained in this repository contains a working solution to a specific problem with sections such as:

 - Problem details
 - Problem pseudocode
-- Problem code Implementation
+- Problem code Implementation in javaScript